Chillpaw/breakout/README.md

 Welcome to my breakout game project!
 This is a beginner project that I'm working on to learn Rust and Bevy, a game engine for the Rust programming language.

+I've tried my best to not reference the Bevy breakout example however, the ball collision logic was a challenge so I took a look at the example's code prior to my implementation.
+All part of the learning process.

 ## Objective

 The objective of the breakout game is to break all the bricks on the screen by bouncing a ball off a paddle.
 The player controls the paddle and must prevent the ball from falling off the bottom of the screen.